MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 *   **Pending**: The verification process has started but isn't complete.
 If you've completed the email verification step, no further action is required on your part.
 You can monitor verification status at Account Settings | Legal Info.
 Verification usually takes three to five business days.

 *   **Action Required/Rejected**: The information you submitted couldn't be verified.
 The reason, and instructions for how to appeal, appear in the **Account Verification** pane.
-See [Appealing a rejected application](#appealing-a-rejected-application), below.
+See [Appealing a rejected application](#appealing-a-rejected-application) in the next section.

 <!-- ====================================================================== -->